afozbek/100-days-of-code/log.md

 **Today's Progress**: Today I started to learn how to send http request to custom api or server in Vue.
 I installed `vue-resource` library to send http requests

 **Thougts** HTTP requests are essential in front end development

+### Day 94: Sep 05 2019

+**Today's Progress**: Today I started to learn how to do routing in Vue.js applications.
+I also looked new Vue CLI & axios.

+**Thougts** Vue Route package is really good package to learn